spember/gr8conf-2012-workshop/Instructions.md

             // else, view already exists
         }

-*   We'll need a way to remove a view from the tracking array when the user has deleted.
+*   We'll need a way to remove a view from the tracking array when the user has deleted the underlying Model.
 Add the following:

         removeKeyWordView: function (view) {
             var self = this,